Frequently Asked Questions

 1. How do I get in touch with MCLL to ask questions?

-If your question is not answered in the responses below please make sure to search our web site.
-If you still have questions you can send an email to firstname.lastname@example.org and we will respond to your question, typically in less than 24 hours.
+If your question is not answered here, please search our website.
+If you still have questions, email firstname.lastname@example.org and we will get back to you within 24 hours.

-3. My son is eligible for more than one level?
+3. My child is eligible for more than one Division.
 Which level should I register for?

-The registration system will only allow you to register for the divisions that you are age eligible for.
-However your child’s age may allow you to choose from more than one division.
-If you are new to baseball you are probably best to play at a lower division for a season.
-You can always email us at email@example.com and we can give you a recommendation based on your age and experience.
+The registration system will only allow you to register for the divisions for which your child is age-eligible.
+However, your child’s age may allow you to choose from more than one division.
+If you are new to baseball/softball, it's probably best to start at the lower division.
+You can always email us at email@example.com and we can give you a recommendation based on age and experience.

-4. Can my son play up or down a division?
+4. Can my child play up or down a level?

 Players can play up if their skill level allows them.
 Under certain circumstances, subject to league approval, parents can request a player to play down.